postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/collaboration-intro.md

 ### Finding teams within your organization

-When you sign in to the Postman web dashboard using a verified email address for your company or organization, you can see available teams to join by selecting your avatar > **Your Team**.
+When you sign in to the Postman web dashboard using a verified email address for your company or organization, you can find available teams to join by selecting your avatar > **Your Team**.
 You will also be prompted with available teams when you first sign into your Postman account with a verified address.

 [![Choose Team](https://assets.postman.com/postman-docs/join-team-from-list.jpg)](https://assets.postman.com/postman-docs/join-team-from-list.jpg)